Overview

 The E3 Program

 This work is being progressed through the Equipment Energy Efficiency (E3) Program.
-The E3 Program integrates energy efficiency standards and labelling requirements for equipment and appliances.
-This cross-jurisdictional program is run by:
+The E3 Program is a collaboration between the Australian Government, states and territories of Australia, and the New Zealand Government to improve the energy efficiency and energy performance of appliances and equipment.

 Current stage